Community-Sensor-Lab/Air-Quality-Sensor/README.md

  Welcome to our ASRC Community Sensor Lab!
 We're still building this space but feel free to use the materials available.
 Contact [kkrueger@gc.cuny.edu](mailto:kkrueger@gc.cuny.edu) if you have any questions.
 We'll try to answer as soon as possible!

  The Air Quaity Sensor (AQS) is a **low-cost**, **low-power** DIY device with sensors for **CO2**, **temp-pressure-relativehumidity**, and **PM2.5** (dust or smoke).
-It has an on-board logger and WiFi connectivity to Google Sheets for (almost) real time data reporting.
+It has an on-board logger and WiFi chip allowing connection to Google Sheets for real time data reporting.
 <br>

-V3 has code for the SPS30 PM2.5 and HSC differential pressure (Met Museum) sensors.
-If these are not present the code keeps going and reports 'no sensor' to SD log and google sheet.
-Additionally, keeps the start-stop for Wifi and sleeps all for ~25mA operation.
-Version 4 is out with the provisioning code allowing users to connect the sensor to their wifi flexibly without having to input the wifi information beforehand.
+Air Quality Sensor V4 code contains a provisioning function allowing a more flexible way of providing networking and google sheet information to the sensor without having to upload the code everytime.
+It currently also have a saved state feature where the last input is saved and will be used on startup allowing it to connect to the most recently connected wifi and google sheet.
+Forced provisioning is also enabled

 <img src="images/csl_aqs_v3.5.jpeg" width="200" height = "300"> <img src="images/WIFI LOGGER CSL-AQS-V2.0.png" width="600" height = "300">
 <br>